ResearchComputing/Documentation/docs/petalibrary/petalibrary.md

 - Stores data on tapes in a robotic tape library, with all data written to at least two tapes

 ### Performance
-PetaLibrary is a shared infrastructure, and actual, individual performance will vary depending on each individual workload and competing workloads from other clients.
+PetaLibrary is a shared infrastructure and the instantaneous performance will vary depending on each individual workload and competing workloads from other clients.

 The PetaLibrary service is designed for file storage and retrieval, and is not an ideal backend for highly transactional workloads (e.g., relational databases).